 Using what you have means doing something, taking purposeful actions.
-Changing the world without an unlimited budget of time, money, and personnel is a chess game.
-To win, you need the move the pieces in a coordinated fashion.
+Changing the world with a limited budget of time, money, and personnel is a chess game.
+To win, you need to move the pieces in a coordinated fashion.

 Let’s look at mobility from each of the bodies.